Brads3290/loggerplus/README.md

 * Extensible with custom transformations run on messages and objects before they are logged.
 * Makes changes directly to `console.log`, so no refactoring required for existing code.
 * Supports variations of `console.log` - namely `error` and `warn` for now.
-* Supports multiple arguments to the log functions (see https://developer.mozilla.org/en-US/docs/Web/API/Console/log)
+* Works with multiple arguments to the log functions (used in the same way as vanilla `console.log` - [see here](https://developer.mozilla.org/en-US/docs/Web/API/Console/log))
 * Node.js and vanilla JavaScript.

 ## Installation